ws-kj/Orphic/README.md

 `$ orphic <do task that would otherwise require complex commands that you don't know off the top of your head>`

 `-u` or `--unsafe` will execute commands without user verification.

+`-4` or `--gpt4` will attempt to use GPT-4 instead of GPT-3.5-Turbo.
+Note that this will only work if your OpenAI account has access to the model.

 `-i` or `--interpret` will describe the output of the task in natural language (note that this is generally very slow).
 ```